 Depending on how adventurous you’re feeling, you can drive up to the viewpoints on the cliffs, hike up one of the trails, or cycle to this landmark in Ireland.
 Whichever way you choose to go, you’re sure to be stunned and amazed once you reach one of the spots and look over at the picturesque views at one of the most beautiful famous landmarks in Ireland.

-This ‘tunnel’ of beech trees is located all along Bregagh Road and was used for some of the filmings of the popular TV show Game of Thrones, making it one of the most recognizable Northern Ireland famous landmarks.
+This ‘tunnel’ of beech trees is located all along Bregagh Road and was used for some of the filmings of the popular TV show Game of Thrones, making it one of the most recognizable Northern Ireland Game of Throne filming locations.
 The Stuart family planted it in the 18th century as a unique pathway leading to their house.

 This area has become a popular place to photograph, and tourists tend to flock to the site.
 Farmlands surround the attraction, but it’s a common stop on many tour buses and can get crowded.
 If you’re going to seek out the hedges, be sure to have a camera so you can get your own stunning photograph.